dekrus/Fallout2MechanicsMiniRework/README.md

 #### Sneak detection
 Color indication of sneak detection works for original and new sneak mechanics.
 As long as sneaking player is within the detection range of an NPC, that NPC will be outlined:

-'''diff
-- Red
-'''
-Red - the player has been detected.
+- Red - the player has been detected.
-Yellow - Not detected, but the player will be detected if approaching closer. ~2-3 hexes closer Green - Not detected, safe to approach.
+- Yellow - Not detected, but the player will be detected if approaching closer. ~2-3 hexes closer
+- Green - Not detected, safe to approach.
 ![Sneak](images/SneakDetection.jpg)

 ### Steal